GloriEvo/GloriEvo/README.md

 ..♡ BYI ♡..

-⤷ Michael Afton kinnie - doubles can int (encouraged kind of?)
-Michael selfshippers are also fine, just don't get weird.
+⤷ Michael Afton kinnie - doubles are free to int.
+Selfshippers are also fine, just don't be weird.

 ⤷ Semi-verbal: not very talkative if I don't know you, and even if I do, engagement in conversation is not guaranteed.